Raelr/pong-vk/README.md

 $ git submodules update
 ```

-You find that the submodules fail to install, you should try and delete the following directories:
+If you find that the submodules fail to install, you should try and delete the following directories:

 * vendor/glm
 * vendor/spdlog
 * vendor/GLFW/glfw

 Then try and re-run the submodules command and see if it works.

+### Required Compiler

+Please compile the project using [Clang](https://clang.llvm.org/).

 ## MacOS Setup